 First Leap is designed for first-year students interested in early career exploration.
 The program combines classroom time and professional site visits based on students’ academic interests.

-The program is competitive and each of the 25-30 students admitted are first interviewed to ensure they are a good fit and committed to the five-day agenda.
+The program is competitive and each of the 25-30 students admitted are first interviewed to ensure they are a good fit and committed to the four-day agenda.
 We hold First Leap at the conclusion of the academic year in May.
-The first and last days are spent in the classroom, while the other three days are in the field.
+The first and last days are spent in the classroom, while the other days are in the field.

 - The classroom portion involves interactive exercises and guest speakers, which engages students in the career preparation and exploration process.
 We cover core values, marketing yourself, and networking.
 We also prepare the students for their workplace visits, covering proper dress, etiquette, professional expectations, and helping students develop a list of questions.